Ingage-Meetup/20250319-frodo-finds-a-way/README.md

 And beneath it, in an unmistakably hand, a verse:

-   “If you’re no stranger to wisdom’ways,"
+   “If you’re no stranger to wisdom’s ways,"
    Take heed this rune from ancient days.
 	It masks the key to hidden truth
 	When danger threatens Middle Earth.